polaris3001/w19-360420-machine-learning/REPORT.md

 	the total number of positives is approximately equal to the number of predicted posisitves.

 	b) What are sensible baseline for each of these measures?
+	The sensible baseline for the precision would be 1.
+The close the number is to 1 the more precise it is because if the ratio of the baseline and the precision gives a number close to 1, it will mean that it's well predicted.
+In the case of the recall, the baseline is also 1 because the recall and the precision have similar ratios.

 7. How do the above results change with the hyperparameter k?